zgoda/devlog/docs/tbc.rst

 because both RBAC and ABAC are big things that don't scale down well - there is large beginning processing overhead.
 Perhaps something losely resembling ABAC.

+Unfortunately the access control implementations at object level are rather scarce in Python.
+Specifically for Flask there is `Flask-Principal <https://pypi.org/project/Flask-Principal/>`_ and more general approach with `Permission <https://pypi.org/project/permission/>`_ but both require writing tons of code.
+Permission seems to be more approachable but lacks any tests which is quite unusual these days.
+Most of other libraries/extensions are request handler oriented and do not fit my vision.

 Separation of concern
 ---------------------